vikhola/sermon/docs/validation.md

 # Validation
-The @vikhola/sermon validation provides logger message validation.
+The sermon validation provides logger message validation.
 This is first stage of message processing.
 The message validation executes inside the channel or logger instances, takes a payload, and return result of validation, false if validation was failed and true if successful.

 ## Initialize
 The initialization of logger validator is easy and it constructor doesn`t accept any parameters.